DETAILED ACTION

 Regarding claim 10, the method according to claim 1, wherein the steps of establishing the communication link, detecting whether the at least one secondary device is the safety-critical secondary device, and monitoring the communication link are carried out automatically each time the primary device is switched on by a user, [to promote safe and secure remote programming, the invention provides communication status monitoring to ensure that a communication network link and a telemetry link existing between a centralized programmer and a remote IMD meets a minimum set of safety requirements during transfer of programming data.
 The invention provides for the display of the communication status to a user and provides a fail-safe response should the communication status not meet the safety requirements, (Patel et al., Paragraph 17)].

-Regarding claim 11, the method according to claim 10, further comprising at least one of interrupting and at least temporarily stopping a switch-on process when the communication link between the primary device and the at least one secondary device that is detected as the safety-critical secondary device cannot be established, [if the presentation control link 40 is interrupted, programmer system logic 38 will issue a termination notification to telemetry system 34 to cause a fail-safe mechanism to occur, such as causing temporary programmed values to be aborted and permanent programmed values to be restored, (Patel et al., Paragraph 47)].
+Regarding claim 11, the method according to claim 10, further comprising interrupting and/or at least temporarily stopping a switch-on process of the primary device when the communication link between the primary device and the at least one secondary device that is detected as the safety-critical secondary device cannot be established, [if the presentation control link 40 is interrupted, programmer system logic 38 will issue a termination notification to telemetry system 34 to cause a fail-safe mechanism to occur, such as causing temporary programmed values to be aborted and permanent programmed values to be restored, (Patel et al., Paragraph 47)].

-Regarding claim 12, the method according to claim 1, further comprising, following monitoring the communication link and generating the error signal, informing a user that at least one of (i) the safety-critical secondary device has not been detected and (ii) too few safety-critical secondary devices have been detected and that a communication link between the primary device and the safety-critical secondary device has not been established, [messages used to alert the user to communication link, telemetry, programming, and/or interrogation status or conditions, (Patel et al., Paragraph 39)].
+Regarding claim 12, the method according to claim 1, further comprising, following monitoring the communication link and generating the error signal, informing a user that (i) the safety-critical secondary device has not been detected and/or (ii) too few safety-critical secondary devices have been detected and that a communication link between the primary device and the safety-critical secondary device has not been established, [messages used to alert the user to communication link, telemetry, programming, and/or interrogation status or conditions, (Patel et al., Paragraph 39)].

-Regarding claim 13, the method according to claim 1, further comprising at least one of: displaying the error signal via the primary device, and playing back the error signal at least one of acoustically and haptically, [the body-worn hub may trigger another body-worn device that is a smartphone to display a notification that the body-worn device is detached on a display of the smartphone, (Guzik et al., Paragraph 4)].
+Regarding claim 13, the method according to claim 1, further comprising: displaying the error signal via the primary device, and/or playing back the error signal acoustically and/or haptically, [the body-worn hub may trigger another body-worn device that is a smartphone to display a notification that the body-worn device is detached on a display of the smartphone, (Guzik et al., Paragraph 4)].

 Regarding claim 14, an arrangement, comprising: an electronic primary device, [Guzik et al., Figure 1, Ref # 104], and at least one secondary device, [Guzik et al., Figure 1, Ref # 106], wherein the primary device and the at least one secondary device are configured and coordinated such that a communication link is establishable between the primary device and the at least one secondary device, [Guzik et al., Figure 1, Ref # 122 and 124],

-and wherein the primary device and the at least one secondary device are at least one of set up and programmed for carrying out the method according to claim 1, [Patel et al., Paragraph 6].
+and wherein the primary device and the at least one secondary device are set up and/or programmed for carrying out the method according to claim 1, [Patel et al., Paragraph 6].

-Regarding claim 15, the arrangement according to claim 14, wherein: the primary device is a cell phone, [Guzik et al., Figure 1, Ref # 106(3)], and the at least one secondary device at least one of is and includes a portable device, [Guzik et al., Figure 1, Ref # 106(N)],
+Regarding claim 15, the arrangement according to claim 14, wherein: the primary device is a cell phone, [Guzik et al., Figure 1, Ref # 106(3)], and the at least one secondary device is and/or includes a portable device, [Guzik et al., Figure 1, Ref # 106(N)],

-Regarding claim 16, the arrangement according to claim 14, wherein the at least one secondary device includes at least one of: a safety suit; a helmet; a gas sensor; a toolbox; a Smart Watch; and at least one of a Barcode Scanner, Smart Glass, and Thermal Scanner for Critical Business Operation, [Figure 1, Ref # 106, 108, 110 and 112].
+Regarding claim 16, the arrangement according to claim 14, wherein the at least one secondary device includes: a safety suit; a helmet; a gas sensor; a toolbox; a Smart Watch; a barcode Scanner; a smart glass, and/or thermal scanner, [Figure 1, Ref # 106, 108, 110 and 112].

-Regarding claim 17, the arrangement according to claim 14, wherein the communication link is at least one of wired and wireless, [The signals may be sent by the body-worn sensor to the body-worn hub via a wired communication connection or a wireless communication connection, (Guzik et al., Paragraph 3)].
+Regarding claim 17, the arrangement according to claim 14, wherein the communication link is wired and/or wireless, [The signals may be sent by the body-worn sensor to the body-worn hub via a wired communication connection or a wireless communication connection, (Guzik et al., Paragraph 3)].

 Regarding claim 19, the method according to claim 1, further comprising transmitting the error signal to an external control center, [The body-worn device 106(4) may be a radio that the law enforcement officer 102 uses to communicate with a network operations center (NOC) 114, (Guzik et al., Paragraph 23)].